dog-face/git_commit_inflator/README.txt

  _____________________________________
-/ Your goose is cooked.
-(Your current \
+/ You have a deep appreciation of the \
-\ chick is burned up too!)            /
+\ arts and music.                     /
  -------------------------------------
         \   ^__^
          \  (oo)\_______